deathpillow/deathpillow.github.io/_posts/2014-04-20-pollen-map-and-pollen-calendar.md

 <figure class="half">
 	<img src="/images/pollen/pollen-process/process-2-1.jpg">
 	<img src="/images/pollen/pollen-process/process-2-2.jpg">
-	<figcaption>First prototype of the Pollen Calendar.
-Rather than wells, each day held a piece of double sided tape.
-This reduced the surface to which pollen could adhere.</figcaption>
+	<figcaption>First prototype of the Pollen Calendar</figcaption>
 </figure>

+The first round of prototypes used double-sided tape to gather pollen.
+This reduced the surface to which pollen could adhere.
+As a result, I decided to create a calendar with wells.

 <figure class="half">
 	<img src="/images/pollen/pollen-process/process-3.jpg">
 	<img src="/images/pollen/pollen-process/process-5.jpg">
+	<figcaption>Second prototypes of the Pollen Calendar</figcaption>
+</figure>

-	<figcaption>The second round prototypes for the Pollen Calendar.
-During this phase, I figured out how to mold wells.
-I needed a way to cover the wells that were not being used.
+The second round prototypes for the Pollen Calendar featured wells after the first prototypes were insufficient.
+During this phase, I figured out how to mold wells using a vacuum form.
+This led to a secondary problem: I needed a way to cover the wells that were not being used from collecting pollen.
 The first image shows a calendar with clear plastic flaps covering wells.
-The second image shows a aluminum blister covering.
-I decided to use the first option since it could be reused.</figcaption>
+The second image shows an aluminum blister covering.
+I decided to use the first option since it could be reused.
-</figure>

 <figure>
 	<img src="/images/pollen/pollen-process/process-4.jpg">
-	<figcaption>Prototypes of calendar molds.
-After making molds, I realized that the prototypes were specific to the current month.
-These molds had to be remade.</figcaption>
+	<figcaption>Prototypes of Pollen Calendar molds</figcaption>
 </figure>

+After vacuum forming a series of calendars, I decided to change materials for the molds.
+The original plywood chipped when used for than once.
+Instead, I laser cut compressed particle board.
+This ended up causing different issues during molding.
+The particle board was pourous and was difficult to separate from the plastic.
+I used a lubricant to make the plastic and mold easier to pull apart.
+The lubricant made the plastic cloudy however.

 <figure>
 	<img src="/images/pollen/pollen-process/process-6.jpg">
-	<figcaption>The final prototype was comprised of 35 wells.
-This meant the calendar could be used for a variety of months.</figcaption>
+	<figcaption>The final prototype of the Pollen Calendar</figcaption>
 </figure>

+The final prototype featured 35 wells.
+This meant the calendar could be used for a variety of months.

 <figure>
 	<img src="/images/pollen/pollen-process/process-final-img.jpg">
 	<figcaption>Final prototype</figcaption>